 As more and more people moved to urban areas, it became impossible for transit agencies to adequately serve the increasing ridership.
 To do this in the old-fashioned way, they needed more staff and more time.
 Manual fare collection almost always includes some form of cash exchange which is slow and there is ample room for mistakes if the operator is tired or distracted.
 What’s more, it was unhygienic – a problem that emerged during the COVID-19 pandemic and significantly sped up the adoption of contactless ticketing options.

 The automated fare collection market has expanded in the past 20 years (expected to reach $12.7 billion by 2027) as more and more people learn to use and appreciate the benefits of the AFC systems.
 The revolution is driven by the mass adoption of smartphones and bank cards, which make the processes even easier.
 Riders are increasingly moving towards using their smartphones (instead of smart cards), smart wearable devices, and recently, their bank cards through EMV.
-This comes to show that as technology advances, they are looking for even simpler methods to use the public transit system – which paves the way towards investment in many new smart mobility projects.
+This comes to show that as technology advances, they are looking for even simpler methods to use the public transit system – which paves the way toward investment in many new smart mobility projects.

 Benefits of automated fare collection systems